The Android Platform Security Model (2023): Implementation

-These code and runtime safety mitigation methods work in tandem with isolation and containment mechanisms (cf.\ tables~\ref{tab:application-sandboxing-improvements} to~\ref{tab:kernel-sandboxing-improvements} for added mitigations over time) to form many layers of defense; even if one layer fails, other mechanisms aim to prevent a successful exploitation chain.
+These code and runtime safety mitigation methods work in tandem with isolation and containment mechanisms (cf.\ Tables~\ref{tab:application-sandboxing-improvements} to~\ref{tab:kernel-sandboxing-improvements} for added mitigations over time) to form many layers of defense; even if one layer fails, other mechanisms aim to prevent a successful exploitation chain.
 Mitigation mechanisms also help to uphold rules \hyperref[rule:2]{\circled{2} (open ecosystem)} and \hyperref[rule:3]{\circled{3} (compatibility)} without placing additional assumptions on which languages apps are written in.

-However, there are other types of exploits than apps directly trying to circumvent security controls of the platform or other apps: malicious apps can try to mislead users through deceptive UI tactics to either receive technical consent grants against users' interests (including clickjacking~\cite{fratantonio17:cloakdagger}) ([T.A4-A6], [T.D1]), existing legitimate apps can be repackaged together with malicious code ([T.A1-A2]), or look-alike and similarly named apps could try to get users to install them instead of other well-known apps.
+There are other types of exploits than apps directly trying to circumvent security controls of the platform or other apps: malicious apps can try to mislead users through deceptive UI tactics to either receive authorization grants against users' interests (including tapjacking~\cite{tapjacking}, the app equivalent of clickjacking~\cite{fratantonio17:cloakdagger}) ([T.A4]--[T.A6], [T.D1]), existing legitimate apps can be repackaged together with malicious code ([T.A1]--[T.A2]), or look-alike and similarly named apps could try to get users to install them instead of other well-known apps.
 Such user deception is not only a problem in the Android ecosystem but more generally of any UI-based interaction.
 As deception attacks tend to develop and change quickly, platform mitigations are often too slow to roll out, making dynamic blocking more effective.
-Within the Android ecosystem, mitigations against such kinds of exploits are therefore based on multiple mechanisms, notably submission-time checks on Goodle Play and on-device run-time checks with Play Google Protect.
-Nonetheless, platform security has adapted over time to make certain classes of UI deception exploits harder or impossible, e.g.\ through restricting SYSTEM\_ALERT\_WINDOW, background activity limitations, or scoped external storage (cf.\ table~\ref{tab:application-sandboxing-improvements}).
+Within the Android ecosystem, mitigations against such kinds of exploits are therefore based on multiple mechanisms, notably submission-time checks on Google Play and on-device run-time checks with Google Play Protect.
+Nonetheless, platform security has adapted over time to make certain classes of UI deception exploits harder or impossible, e.g.\ through restricting SYSTEM\_ALERT\_WINDOW, background activity limitations, scoped external storage, or occlusion / touch passthrough prevention (cf.\ Table~\ref{tab:application-sandboxing-improvements}).